CrumbleZ/dnd-spells/README.md

 * Python 3.5+ with `pipenv`
 * LuaLaTeX 0.95+

-Additional requirements for Python packages can be found in the requirements.txt file.
+Additional requirements for Python packages can be found in the `Pipfile`.
 Additional requirements for LaTeX should be prompted to you by your LaTeX package manager at the appropriate time if needed.

 # Fair Use notice